Frequently Asked Questions

 What are the benefits of the FAB Link Project for Alderney?

-The immediate benefits arising from the FAB Link Project would be revenue associated with laying the cables in the land and seabed owned by the States of Alderney.
+If the route across Alderney is progressed, the immediate benefits arising from the FAB Link Project would be revenue associated with laying the cables in the land and seabed owned by the States of Alderney.
 These rights were secured through an option agreement with the States of Alderney in September 2015.
 The electricity cables also utilise fibre optic cables for the control systems of the FAB Link Project – there will be significant spare capacity in the system which will be made available to the operators on the Island by ARE.
 This will provide existing and future generations with the opportunity to access significantly improved infrastructure necessary to attract e-commerce businesses in accordance with the aims of the Land Use Plan.

 Longer term opportunities would arise from the ability to connect in future tidal energy generated from the territorial waters of Alderney which would in turn trigger further revenues from the licensing of offshore development sites.
 This would also provide the opportunity for the residents and businesses on the Island to access cheaper electricity from the UK and France.